 For odors, though, you need to understand that the Honeywell purifier will help, but it isn’t an instantaneous solution.
 It takes time for it to cycle the air and remove odors…but it definitely helps!

-Opening the front cover / grill
+Opening the front cover/grill

 In order to replace filters or to initially get your purifier set up, you’ll need to remove the front grill.

 On the HPA3\200 this is done by slightly pressing marked points on both the left and right sides as indicated.
-These are snap-click retainers which hold tabs on the grill in place.
+These are snap-click retainers that hold tabs on the grill in place.
 The grill has 2 tabs on the bottom which hook into slots before the grill is moved upward and snapped into place.

 What I found out is that it’s very easy to do.
 However, if you move the purifier and even lightly touch the grill near the top it has a tendency to become loose and the grill needs to be re-seated.